jzumsteg/zumstegs-blog/_posts/2023-05-07-travel-interlude.md

 We boarded the plane about an hour late.
 As we were boarding, the captain came on and said that if we could get out of the gate a bit early, the plane might be able to land at Orly.
 Orly has an 11:30 curfew - no landings after that.
 Everybody piled on, we pushed back and the captain came on to say, that yes indeed, we were going to be able to land at Orly, with a few minutes to spare.

 Now that was good news except: the car was now going to be at Charles DeGaulle.
-Gilles saved the day a second time by making a quick call before he had to shut the phone down and got the drive-to-CDG request canceled.
+Gilles saved the day a second time by making a quick call before he had to shut the phone down and got the drive to CDG request canceled.
 Because Laurie and I were sitting way behind Mary & Gilles, we didn't know he'd saved the day with that call so we fretted the whole flight.

 Finally, we arrived at Orly, got our bags, got our car, drove to Mary & Gilles house.
 We arrived at about 1 a.m. and Mary made good on a promise to make scrambled eggs for all of us.
 So at about 2 a.m. we sat down to a very late dinner? very early breakfast? of scrambled eggs, cheese and wine.